-Get rid of old bikes, outside toys that your kids have grown out of and anything else that just makes your garage look like a hoarder’s paradise.
+Get rid of old bikes, outside toys that your kids have grown out of.
+Add in anything else that just makes your garage look like a hoarder’s paradise.

 Organize it at this time too.

-This is really important because if you live in a place where there is snow and below-zero temps in January and February – like here, for instance – you want to make sure you can fit your car or cars in the garage.
+This is really important because if you live in a place where there is snow and below-zero temps in January and February.
+You want to make sure you can fit your car or cars in the garage.
 Not having to step outside to heat up a vehicle on one of those days is really invaluable.